italomaia/flask-empty/README.md

 python manage.py -r -c Config
 ```

+If environment config named APP_CONFIG is set (as explained here http://flask.pocoo.org/docs/config/#configuring-from-files),
+it is used and overwrites any other set configuration.

 Templates
 =========
 There are some error templates bundled with flask-empty by default.
 All empty right now.
 Just fill them up for